 One of the most important skills we teach across all content areas, not just in English class, is how to comprehend complex texts.
 It is probably the most crucial skill that we can teach in our classrooms because it affects our students’ ability to read for the rest of their lives.
 One of the best ways to go about teaching students to read on a deeper level is to teach them HOW we think.
 When students understand how thought processing works, they are able to harness this knowledge in order to discover where their comprehension breaks down and also how it's possible to misinterpret a work of art.
-This strategy is called the Three Levels of Thinking, and it teaches students how our thought processing works when we confront something new.
+This strategy is called the Three Levels of Reading, and it teaches students how our thought processing works when we confront something new.

 When we read a brand new text with brand new information, we process it in three ways: What does it literally say?
 What do we associate it with?
 What’s the message?
-Now, most of the time, students don’t stop to address these questions as they are reading, but they SHOULD because they address the Three Levels of Thinking, moving from the observational to the analytical.
+Now, most of the time, students don’t stop to address these questions as they are reading, but they SHOULD because they address the Three Levels of Reading, moving from the observational to the analytical.

 In order to introduce this particular reading strategy, I like to use advertisements with my students because ads have a very simple message: buy this product or buy this idea.
-The reason why I use such simple and visual examples in order to demonstrate this procedure is because it is easier for students to grasp the Three Levels of Thinking, and it also works as a great illustration of how our comprehension can break down.
-I will refer to these advertisements throughout my discussion of the Three Levels of Thinking.
+The reason why I use such simple and visual examples in order to demonstrate this procedure is because it is easier for students to grasp the Three Levels of Reading, and it also works as a great illustration of how our comprehension can break down.
+I will refer to these advertisements throughout my discussion of the Three Levels of Reading.
 You can select just about any advertisement to illustrate this concept to your students.

-In order to teach the Three Levels of Thinking, I first give my students four terms that represent the four basic rhetorical relationships.
+In order to teach the Three Levels of Reading, I first give my students four terms that represent the four basic rhetorical relationships.
 In my non-honors and non-Advanced Placement English classes, these are the only four terms that I tend to teach.
 This is because the four rhetorical relationships represent all other literary devices; all other literary devices fall underneath these four categories.
 For example, one of the rhetorical relationships is repetition.
 There are many types of repetition in English Language Arts.
 For example, there is parallel structure, antithesis, anaphora, chiasmus, and many, many more.
 Instead of expecting my regular level students to know all of these particular (some would even argue esoteric) terms, I instead focus on their ability to recognize something as repetition.
 In this way, these four rhetorical relationships enable students to discuss, analyze, and interpret any work of art no matter what form and be able to do so with success and depth of thought without getting caught up in the specific jargon of English class.
 I find that this strategy is both approachable to regular level students and also helps them gain confidence when discussing and analyzing art.

 The four rhetorical relationships are: